Upcoming iOS & Android Games 201927 Sep 2019 24

 The mobile gamer can look back at 2018 with an affectionate and misty eye, secure in the knowledge that gaming on mobile devices gets more diverse, sophisticated and polished with each year.
-In this respect, 2019 also is shaping up to be a banner year on this front.
+In this respect, 2019 has also proven to be a banner year on this front and it shows no signs of stopping now.

 Roughly speaking, the most exciting upcoming games can be split into three groups: the name-brand megahits-in-waiting, boardgame adaptations, and indie projects.
 Read on to see what the who’s who of mobile gaming are cooking up for this year’s treats.